samuelmui8/pilotage-service-data-interface/README.md

 4. Open the application in your browser at `http://localhost:5173/`

 ## Design Decisions
+- Assumption: The date of the arrival, pilot board time, start time, end time will be the same as the service request date.
+Hence, I only display the time for each column in the table, so that drivers can easily see the time of each event.
-- Split pilotage data into multiple tables based on their trip so that drivers can easily find the data they need.
+- Split pilotage data into multiple tables based on their trip so that drivers can easily find the data they need, with the latest trip displayed at the top.
 - Display only the top row of each table as this will be updated with the latest data.
-We do not need the previous rows as they contain outdated data.
+We do not need the previous rows as they contain repeated outdated data.
+The snapshot time is displayed at the bottom of each table to indicate when the data was last updated.